davidson-engineering/parameter/README.md

     +------------------------+-------+-------+
 ```

-## Paramters class can be subclassed by a dataclass
+## Parameters class can be subclassed by a dataclass
 ```python
     @dataclass
     class ParametersSubclass(Parameters):